Notebookcheck

 Intel Pentium Dual-Core

-The Intel Pentium Dual-Core Series is placed beyond the Core 2 Duo Line and consits out of Dual-Core CPUs with a lower clock rate and less Level 2 Cache (1MB) than the Core 2 Duo CPUs.
-Therefore, the performance is worse than a similar clocked Core 2 Duo and on par with the AMD Turion X2 line (perhaps even slighlty better).
+The Intel Pentium Dual-Core Series is placed above the Core 2 Duo family and consists of dual-core CPUs with lower clock rates and less Level 2 Cache (1MB) than the Core 2 Duo CPUs.
+As a result, general performance is worse than a similarly clocked Core 2 Duo and on par with the AMD Turion X2 line.

-For more information please look at our Pentium Dual-Core CPU page with benchmarks and technical information.
+For more information, please look at our Pentium Dual-Core CPU page with additional specifications and benchmarks.

 Intel Core Duo (Yonah)

-The Intel Core Duo (Yonah core) is the successor of the Pentium M CPU.
-It features two processor cores (based on the Pentium M architecture) with 2x 1024 MB L2 Cache.
-The maximum TDP of 31 W is only 4 W higher than the TDP of single core Pentium M. Thanks to speedstep each core can be automatically and independently downclocked in steps to 1 GHz.
+The Intel Core Duo (Yonah core) is the successor to the Pentium M CPU.
+It features two processor cores based on the Pentium M architecture with 2x 1024 MB L2 Cache.
+The maximum TDP of 31 W is only 4 W higher than the TDP of single core Pentium M. Thanks to Speedstep, each core can automatically and independently underclock in steps down to 1 GHz.
 In addition, the Core Duo now supports SSE3 instructions.

-The performance of the Core Duo CPU is at least as fast as a equivalent clocked Pentium M. When using applications that can profit from both cores, the performance can be up to 90% faster (e.g. CineBench around 86% faster).
+The performance of the Core Duo CPU is at least as fast as an equivalently clocked Pentium M. When using applications that can profit from both cores, the performance can be up to 90% faster according to CineBench tests.

 The Yonah core was later reused for early Pentium Dual Core models (e.g. T2060 or T2080).